-Famous for its Viking History, the capital city of Norway is esteemed for its craftsmanship and design, with artifacts that preserve tradition and yet, don’t seem out of place in a modern setting.
-All around Oslo you will find cozy little cafes, markets boasting some of the best produce in Scandinavia and antique shops carrying prized Nordic trinkets.
+Famous for its Viking history, the capital city of Norway is esteemed for its craftsmanship and design, with artefacts that preserve tradition and yet, don’t seem out of place in a modern setting.
+All around Oslo you will find cosy little cafes, markets boasting some of the best produce in Scandinavia and antique shops carrying prized Nordic trinkets.
 Here are 5 souvenirs that celebrate Oslo and everything it has to offer:

 Norwegian knitting is known for its intricate designs featuring flowers, snowflakes, hearts, and animal motifs.
-Norwegian sweaters are traditionally made of 100% wool; helping you stay warm in snowy Oslo weather.
-You can grab one at high-end outlets like Dale of Norway however if you are looking for something more affordable, check out stores such as Vintage Heaven.
-Smaller items, like gloves or hats, can also make cute additions to your winter wardrobe.
+These sweaters are traditionally made of 100% wool; helping to stay warm in snowy Oslo weather.
+Grab one at high-end outlets like Dale of Norway however if you are looking for something more affordable, check out stores such as Vintage Heaven.
+Smaller items, like gloves or hats, can also make cute additions to a winter wardrobe.

-Rosemaling (meaning rose painting) is a form of decorative hand painting featuring geometric floral patterns characterized by C and S strokes.
-There are several different styles of rosemaling; our favorites are Hallingdal and Gudbrandsdal.
-You can bring home a piece of Norway with everyday rosemaled objects like boxes, plates, cups, vases, and even bike helmets!
+Rosemaling (meaning rose painting) is a form of decorative hand-painting featuring geometric floral patterns characterized by C and S strokes.
+There are several different styles of rosemaling; our favourites are Hallingdal and Gudbrandsdal.
+Bring home a piece of Norway with everyday rosemaled objects like boxes, plates, cups, vases, and even bike helmets!

 Chocolates and Liquorice

 Norway offers a feast for candy lovers with a variety of succulent chocolates, cookies, jellies, and dry fruits.
-Salty liquorice candy (called Salmaikki) is a Norwegian specialty, available at candy stalls around Mathallen Oslo.
-Don’t forget to try out liquorice chocolates for a delightfully sweet and savory experience.
+Salty liquorice candy (called Salmaikki) is a Norwegian speciality, available at candy stalls around Mathallen Oslo.
+Don’t forget to try out liquorice chocolates for a delightfully sweet and savoury experience.

-Sølje is traditional silver jewelry, whose hanging designs were once thought to ward off evil from the wearer.
+Sølje is traditional silver jewellery, whose hanging designs were once thought to ward off evil from the wearer.
 It was usually worn as a pin or buckle; part of the Bunad ensemble (Norwegian folk dress).
-Today you can find earrings, brooches, and pendants with exquisite craftsmanship as well as other Norwegian pewter jewelry at shops like Hasla and Sugar Shop Smykkestudio in Oslo.
+Today you can find earrings, brooches, and pendants with exquisite craftsmanship as well as other Norwegian pewter jewellery at shops like Hasla and Sugar Shop Smykkestudio in Oslo.